 If Pandora is going to be a real commercial success, it will have to compete with music giants like iTunes.
 Pandora already has teamed up with an electronics company to create a piece of hardware that releases Pandora from your computer, similar to what Apple's AirTunes does with iTunes.
 The Slim Devices Squeezebox plugs into a home network to stream Pandora from your computer and control it from anywhere in your home.
 And Pandora Media is already talking about taking Pandora mobile in the form of a standalone player and an application for devices like cell phones and PDAs.
 Gift subscriptions are in the works, and as soon as Pandora can work out the international licensing agreements, the service will be available outside the United States.

-For more information on Pandora and related topics, check out the links on the next page.
+For more information on Pandora and related topics, check out the links below.

 More Great Links

 - "Does Music Have a Genome?"
 DJ Alchemi.
 Nov.
 28, 2005. http://alchemi.co.uk/archives/mus/does_music_have.html